wfischer42/little_shop_solo_project_base/README.md

 ```

 ```
-59. [ ] done
+59. [x] done

-As a registered user (who is not an admin, but may be a merchant) I can only view my own dashboard
+As a registered user (who is not an admin, but may be a merchant) I can only view my own profile page
 I can only change my own profile data
 I can only cancel my own pending orders
 ```